-As I sit here munching on pretzels and sipping away on my vodka lemonade bound for LAX, I can't help but to think of how blessed I am to be able to travel around the world, let alone Australia.
+As I sit here munching on pretzels and sipping away on my vodka lemonade bound for LAX, I can't help but to think of how blessed I am to be able to travel around the world, let alone Australia, my own 'backyard'.
 As we flew from Melbourne to Sydney on our connecting flight, I watched the scenery beneath me ever-changing from immaculately set out farmland to coastal cliffs and beaches in a matter of minutes.
 I love Australia, I've never met a person who doesn't.
 Lucky for me, I was born and bred in Melbourne, which was just voted the most liveable city for the 6th year straight this past week!

 What makes it so liveable and gives Melbournians such a laid back vibe you ask?
 Is it the education, or the health system, or the public transport?
 Oh no, let me assure you we have it pretty good, but I'll tell you what it is that really makes it the greatest place to live in the world?
 If you drive an hour in any direction out of Melbourne, you will reach something different and exciting in every which way!
 The city itself is amazing, but I think what keeps Melbournians chugging along and sane is that escape from the hustle-and-bustle of city life is never difficult or far away... it's pretty much day-trip paradise!
 In what other corner of the world could you go from the capital city, to lush rainforests, to secluded beaches, to cliff-faces, or to arid country-land all in a day?
 I mean realistically, you probably wouldn't do this because you wouldn't have the time to enjoy each destination to its full potential, but you could.
 We get to enjoy all of these varying rural and coastal sanctuaries, then come back to our inner-city apartments and still take advantage of all that the city has to offer for a night out, or a blissful brunch the morning after our adventures.